-Eligibility for Direct Subsidized Stafford Loans is based on financial need as demonstrated by the FAFSA.
-Students who do not demonstrate sufficient need or whose need is met may borrow Direct Unsubsidized Stafford Loans provided their total financial aid, including the Stafford Loan, does not exceed the total estimated cost of attendance.
+Eligibility for subsidized Stafford Loans is based on financial need as demonstrated by the FAFSA.
+Students who do not demonstrate sufficient need or whose need is met may borrow unsubsidized Stafford Loans provided their total financial aid, including the Stafford Loan, does not exceed the total estimated cost of attendance.